X

 FAQ

 Not at all!
-I quote and issue invoices in British pounds, but I work with authors from across the globe regularly.
-Many of my clients are based in the States.
-Payments can be made easily by card, PayPal, Apple Pay, or Google Pay.
-This is handled securely through my invoicing system.
+I quote and issue invoices in British pounds, but I work with authors from across the world.
+Many of my clients are in the US.
+Any USD figures on my website are provided as a guide and may vary slightly depending on exchange rates.

 Sadly, a small number of authors have been known to send chapters out to lots of different editors in order to get a free book edit.
 This is why I charge an admin fee for samples.
 You can read more about this on my blog.